-Eleven cases of vibriosis were reported in King County in 2007, ten of which were V. parahaemolyticus.
-One case of V. alginolyticus occurred in a traveler who developed an ear infection after swimming in the ocean.
-One case was exposed while traveling in the Philippines, and the remaining cases were infected by consuming shellfish harvested in the Pacific Northwest.
-The rate of illness declined sharply from 2006, when the largest vibriosis outbreak on record in Washington State occurred.
-The decline coincided with a new vibrio control plan adopted by the Washington State Department of Health Shellfish Program.
+Eleven cases of vibriosis were reported in 2008, ten of which were V. parahaemolyticus.
+One case of V. alginolyticus occurred in a traveler who developed a skin infection after swimming in the ocean.
+The remaining ten cases were infected by consuming locally acquired shellfish including oysters and crab.

-From 1996 through 2005, an average of 11 vibriosis cases were reported in King County each year.
-In 2006, a total of 50, including 39 laboratory-confirmed, and 11 probable cases of vibriosis were reported in King County residents.
-Forty-seven cases were associated with consumption of shellfish from the
+From 1998 through 2008, an average of 12 vibriosis cases was reported in King County each year.
+The last outbreak of vibriosis occurred in 2006, when a total of 50 cases of vibriosis (39 laboratory-confirmed and 11 probable) were reported in King County residents.